All events, excluding the Fellows Seminars, are free and open to the public!

 Case Studies of Humanities Successes in…

-- Tuesday, April 22, 4:30– Public Humanities: “The Applied Cartooning Lab” with James Sturm, Center for Cartoon Studies
+- Tuesday, April 22, 4:30 pm (Moore B03)– Public Humanities: “The Applied Cartooning Lab” with James Sturm, Center for Cartoon Studies

-- Wednesday, April 23, 5:30– Environmental Humanities: Honeyland, 2019 Documentary.
+- Wednesday, April 23, 5:30 pm (Loew Auditorium)– Environmental Humanities: Professor and Mediamaker Sanjeev Chatterjee, followed at 6:30pm by a screening of the film Honeyland, 2019 Documentary.
 Dir.
 Tamara Kotevska and Ljubomir Stefanov

-- Friday, April 25th, 3-6pm– Fellows Seminar: Workshop on Public Engagement, with State Humanities Councils and Public Humanities Projects.
-(Michael Haley Goldman, New Hampshire Humanities; Jane Beachy, Illinois Humanities; Ryan Newswanger, Vermont Humanities; James Sturm, Center for Cartoon Studies)
+- Friday, April 25, 3:00-6:00 pm (Rockefeller 1930’s Room)– Fellows Seminar: Workshop on Public Engagement, with Michael Haley Goldman, New Hampshire Humanities; Jane Beachy, Illinois Humanities; Ryan Newswanger, Vermont Humanities; James Sturm, Ctr Cartoon Studies

 Week 3: CAREERS